wolf-justin0103/laravel-perm/README.md

 php artisan permission:create-permission "edit articles"
 ```

-When creating permissions/roles for specific guards you can specify the guard names as a second argument:
+When creating permissions and roles for specific guards you can specify the guard names as a second argument:

 ```bash
 php artisan permission:create-role writer web